ChristopherLi05/AR-Email-Tracker/README.md

 ## Installation

 1. Install [Python 3.10](https://www.python.org/downloads/) or higher
+2. Download the repository `Code -> Download ZIP` and unzip it.
-2. Run `install.bat` or navigate to the directory and run `python3 -m pip install -r requirements.txt` on the command line to install dependencies.
+3. Run `install.bat` or navigate to the directory and run `python3 -m pip install -r requirements.txt` on the command line to install dependencies.

 ---